Will SOC 2 Take the Place of ISO 27001 in the UK & EU?

 ISO 27001 is an internationally recognised standard with a framework of controls that can be applied to any organisation, regardless of the size or sector, with a pass/fail certification decision.

 A SOC 2 assessment is an audit standard created by the American Institute of Certified Public Accountants (AICPA) in which a CPA (Certified Public Accountant) will review your policies, procedures, and systems against five categories called Trust Services Criteria (Security, Availability, Processing Integrity, Confidentiality, Privacy).
-The independent assessor’s detailed SOC 2 report contains their expert opinion of how well the organization meets the selected criteria in regard to protecting all aspects of its systems.
+The independent assessor’s detailed SOC 2 report contains their expert opinion of how well the organisation meets the selected criteria in regard to protecting all aspects of its systems.

 Why the speculation?